Best daily deals

 A man holds up a smartphone with the Bose Music app open, showing the controls for the Bose QuietComfort 45.

-The app doesn’t offer much in the way of features, so those looking to EQ their headphones will be disappointed.
+The app offers few features, so those looking to EQ their headphones will be disappointed.

 Both Beats and Bose offer apps for their headphones.
 When you use the Beats Studio3 Wireless on an iPhone, you can use the iOS Settings app.
 Android owners, however, need to download the Beats app to rename the Beats and check its charge level.
-You can toggle ANC on or off with the Beats app but it doesn’t feature an EQ.
-Bose, on the other hand, updated its Music app to add an EQ, meaning you can now adjust your headphones sound profile to your preferences.
+The Beats app can toggle ANC on or off, but it doesn’t feature an EQ.
+Bose, on the other hand, updated its Music app to add an EQ, meaning you can now adjust your headphones’ sound profile to your preferences.

 Speaking of ANC, let’s discuss your options here.
-The Bose QuietComfort 45 doesn’t let you turn ANC off, unless you power off and use the headphones in wired mode.
+The Bose QuietComfort 45 doesn’t let you turn ANC off unless you power off and use the headphones in wired mode.
 You can, however, switch from Quiet to Aware Mode, which lets some outside sounds pass through.
-The Beats Studio3 Wireless offers two ways to turn off the ANC: double-click the power button or enter Bluetooth settings (iOS) or use the Beats app (Android).
+The Beats Studio3 Wireless offers two ways to turn off the ANC: double-click the power button, enter Bluetooth settings (iOS), or use the Beats app (Android).

 Does the Bose QC 45 have better battery life than the Beats Studio3 Wireless?